Office of Economic Advisors (OEA)

 - Presentations posted online provide a sampling of presentations delivered by OEA staff.

-Dennis Winters, the Department of Workforce Development's Chief Economist, provides periodic renderings on the state of the economy.
-They can be found on the Chief Economist Page.
+Dennis Winters, the Department of Workforce Development's Chief Economist, provides periodic presentations on the state of the economy.
+His contact information can be found on the Chief Economist Page.